It seems as if everyone and their mom knows about Mystic, Connecticut.

 While this charming art gallery is petite, the art exhibitions change every few months and display in a gorgeous space festooned with plenty of natural light.

 The surrounding manicured gardens are also lovely.
-Besides, entrance is free, so the only cost of a visit is your time.
+Besides, entrance to the Mystic Museum of Art is free, so the only cost of a visit is your time.

 An artist colony started the Mystic Museum of Art in 1913, and visitors can participate in one-day art workshops or children’s art classes.